 Structural roof members, floor joists, window frames and other timber elements can decay under adverse environmental conditions such as damp and wetness, and problems can manifest as wood rot and insect infestations that can range from relatively harmless to potentially serious.

 This where Hammond & Shaw can help.
-As a long-standing firm of Chartered Surveyors in South Devon, we specialise in conducting full Building Surveys, HomeBuyer Surveys and Mortgage Valuations for all types of property across the area.
+As a long-standing firm of Chartered Surveyors in South Devon, we specialise in conducting full RICS Level 3 Building Surveys, RICS Level 2 HomeBuyer Surveys and Mortgage Valuations for all types of property across the area.
 Our directors have many years’ experience surveying residential property, with a reputation for quality, service and a professional approach that is second to none.

 If your property survey has flagged up timber decay, it’s important to understand what this actually means.
 Armed with all the relevant facts, you can then decide whether and how to proceed with the purchase and how to tackle the problem at hand.